simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 select the decision logic either of the OpenMPI or the MPICH libraries.
 (By default SMPI uses naive version of collective operations.)

 Each collective operation can be manually selected with a ``smpi/collective_name:algo_name``.
-Available algorithms are listed in :ref:`SMPI_use_colls`.

-..
-TODO:: All available collective algorithms will be made available
-          via the ``smpirun --help-coll`` command.
+For example, if you want to use the Bruck algorithm for the Alltoall algorithm, you should use ``--cfg=smpi/alltoall:bruck`` on the command-line of smpirun.
+The reference of all available algorithms are listed in :ref:`SMPI_use_colls`.

 .. _cfg=smpi/barrier-collectives: